Theodhor21/University-Notes/Robotik.md

 Instances of bayes filters ---------------------------------------------------->

-## 6.2-Montecarlo(particleFilter):Uses n samples where each has positon and Weight
+## 6.2-MonteCarlo(particleFilter): Uses n samples where each has positon and weight
 1-Initialize samples with 1/n and postion randomly 2-each step
 - Prediction: we use motion model to udpate positon of all samples a